The 2018 Ineson Lecture was held at the Geological Society, London on 29 November. The theme of the meeting was Hydrochemistry and Human Health.

 - Peter Ravenscroft, National Hydrology Project, India

-The meeting will also include presentation of the IAH British Chapter John Day Bursary, the Geological Society Hydrogeology Group Whitaker Medal and the IAH Applied Hydrogeology Award, and a post-meeting drinks reception.
+The meeting also included presentation of the IAH British Chapter John Day Bursary, the Geological Society Hydrogeology Group Whitaker Medal and the IAH Applied Hydrogeology Award, and a post-meeting drinks reception.

-See the Ineson 2018 final programme, with abstracts.
+See the Ineson 2018 final programme, with speaker and poster abstracts.